Gem in the Spotlight: Opal

 The opal has been described as containing the wonders of the skies, sparkling rainbows, fireworks, lightning, the gentler fire of the ruby, the rich purple of the amethyst, and the sea-green of the emerald.
 Opal’s lore is as colorful as the opal itself.
 The ancient Greeks felt that the opal gave foresight and the gift of prophecy to the wearer.
 The Romans believed opal was the symbol of hope and purity.
 In fact, Pliny, the ancient Roman scholar in about 70 A.D., wrote that opal had the fire of the ruby (or the carbuncle), the brilliant purple of the amethyst, and the sea green of the emerald all shining together in incredible union.
 Opal was thought to prevent disease and to strengthen one’s sight.

 Opal lore also provided the spirit of truth and the perfection of beauty.
 In the Middle Ages opal was thought to preserve blond hair.
 Also opal was thought to lose its luster when its owner died of the plague.
-The Arabs believed opal to be a gift from heaven that would fall in the flashes of lightening.
+Arab peoples believed opal to be a gift from heaven that would fall in the flashes of lightning.

 Care should be taken to protect it from scratches, sharp blows, household chemicals, and extreme temperature changes.
 To maintain the brilliance of opal, it should be wiped clean with a soft cloth.
 Do not use a home ultrasonic machine or jewelry cleaner.